omr-turbo/gc-arrays-tutorial/worksheet.md

 To prevent users from instantiating the `AnyArray`, the constructor is explicitly deleted.
 Remember, `AnyArray` may only ever be used as a pointer-type.

-Both the `RefArray` and `BinArray` have valid headers as their first field, which allows us to access the header directly, regardless of what type the array actually is.
+Both the `RefArray` and `BinArray` have valid headers as their first field, which allows us to access the header of an `AnyArray` directly, regardless of what the underlying type actually is.

 Define the helper function `kind`, which returns the type of an `AnyArray` by reading the header: